tfgordon/tfgordon.github.io/src/content/fixed/publications.md

 In reverse chronological order:

+# 2016

+- Gordon, Thomas F. (2016).
+Arguing about Open Source Licensing Issues on the Web.
+In (Paglieri, Fabio and Reed, Chris, Eds.), Arguing on the Web: Theory, Analysis, and Applications.
+In preparation.
+  College Publications.
+- Gordon, Thomas F. and Walton, Douglas (2016).
+Formalizing Balancing Arguments.
+Proceeding of the 2016 conference on Computational Models of Argument (COMMA 2016) (pp. ).
+IOS Press.

 # 2015

 - Walton, Douglas and Gordon, Thomas F. (2015).
 [Formalizing Informal Logic](http://ojs.uwindsor.ca/ojs/leddy/index.php/informal_logic/article/view/4335/3660).
 Informal Logic, 35(4), 508-538.